 Negatives and Positives

-* According to Wiggins, “the sound quality is natural and very, very pleasing.
-It’s a characteristic that just can’t be duplicated with any other type of microphone.”
+* The sound quality is natural and very, very pleasing.
+It’s a characteristic that just can’t be duplicated with any other type of microphone.

 *** Traditional ribbon mics have a relatively low output level and require a very quiet mic pre-amp that could offer enough clean gain to bring the level up.